-- 48. Some jurisdictions allow CIS assets to be co-mingled with the assets of other clients in an omnibus account.
+- 48. In order to ensure that the ownership of the CIS's and other clients' assets remain distinct, the custodian should ensure that appropriate segregation arrangements are in place to allow for the identification of assets belonging to each party.
+Such segregation should be observed throughout the custody chain i.e. where sub-custodians are appointed (regardless of how many levels of sub-delegation are involved), the sub-custodians' own assets should not be co-mingled with assets of the sub-custodian's clients.
+A key objective of the segregation requirements all along the custody chain is to prevent the loss of assets as a result of the insolvency of a sub-custodian or custodian. - 49.
+In the IOSCO C5 survey, every jurisdiction responded that the segregation of CIS assets is required under its regulatory regime with the most common segregations occurring between: - CIS assets from the assets of the responsible entity and its related entities; - CIS assets from the assets of the custodian; - CIS assets from the assets of other clients of the custodian; and - CIS assets of a given CIS from the assets of other CIS clients. - 50.
+Some jurisdictions allow CIS assets to be co-mingled with the assets of other CIS and / or other clients of the custodian in an omnibus account.
 An omnibus account typically refers to the holding of CIS assets in an account in the name of the custodian or its nominee (and marked as CIS assets, i.e. not as assets of the custodian or its nominee itself), rather than in individual accounts for each underlying client.
-The segregation of assets among different clients generally occurs operationally, through IT systems and books and records, rather than through the use of separate individual client accounts. - 49.
-The survey results indicated that the term 'omnibus accounts' is generally used for comingled accounts at sub-custodian level although accounts co-mingling assets of various clients may also be used at the custodian level subject to certain safeguards such as daily reconciliation against the custodian's records, i.e. where co-mingled accounts are used, the custodian's records should differentiate assets belonging to each client and ensure that records be accurately maintained with frequent reconciliations being performed at the co-mingled account level.
-In any case, the custodians' or subcustodians' own assets should not be co-mingled with CIS assets. - 50.
-Principle 2 is designed to address the risk of the misuse and / or co-mingling of CIS assets and operational risk.
+The segregation of assets among different clients generally occurs operationally, through IT systems and books and records, rather than through the use of separate individual client accounts. - 51.
+The term 'omnibus accounts' is generally used for co-mingled accounts at subcustodian level although accounts co-mingling assets of various clients may also be used at the custodian level subject to certain safeguards such as daily reconciliation against the custodian's records, i.e. where co-mingled accounts are used, the custodian's records should differentiate assets belonging to each client and ensure that records be accurately maintained with frequent reconciliations being performed at the co-mingled account level.
+In any case, the custodians' or sub-custodians' own assets should not be co-mingled with CIS assets.